Skip to main content

 Read-onlyIdempotent

-Retrieve parsed Atom feed entries for a specific FOI request, with structured fields and links to full details.
+Retrieve structured Atom feed entries for a specific FOI request.
+Use this to get parsed entries instead of raw XML, with links to full request details.

 Instructions